stephanevanpe/Ecommerce/README.md

-Create an Ecommerce Site with React
+## Create an Ecommerce Site with React
-The code to accompany this SitePoint tutorial on creating a basic ecommerce site with React, using React Context for state management, and adding a basic method for handling authentication and cart management.
+Creating a basic ecommerce site with React, using React Context for state management, and adding a basic method for handling authentication and cart management.

 Requirements
 Node.js